 Our Colored mulch has a dye added to it during its second process.
 The dye is a natural, ecofriendly product that is applied to our shredded wood mulch to achieve a longer lasting color.

-Eby’s mulch is made from scrap wood at our sawmill.
+Our mulch is made from scrap wood at Eby Sawmill.
 This fact assures the consumer that there are no hidden chemicals that can occur with mulch made from recycled pallets.
 Recycled pallets can be contaminated with a myriad of products that can harm your garden or flower beds.
 Our mulch is virgin wood.
 It is not recycled.

 Spring and Fall are the typical times to mulch.
 Mulching in the spring inhibits weeds from growing in your beds.
 Mulching in the spring keeps the roots from drying out as fast during hot, dry weather as well as freshening up your flower beds; contrasting nicely with your home and your flowers.
 Mulching in the fall is often done to protect the roots of your plants during the cold winter.